 and hence

-Both of these results are less than the standard result of $\frac{6\pi M}{r_0}$, with (94) being $ \frac58$ of the standard result and (96) being $\frac7{12}$ of the standard result.
+Both of these results are less than the standard result of $\frac{6\pi M}{r_0}$, with (99) being $ \frac58$ of the standard result and (101) being $\frac7{12}$ of the standard result.
 In the Newcomb's calculation of the precession of Mercury in 1882, [17], it was stated that "a planet or a group of planets between Mercury and the Sun" could explain the additional $43.03^{\prime\prime}$ per century.
 It seems reasonable to define the average pressure by $\bar{p}=\frac13\bigl(p_r+2p_T\bigr)$ and thus the inertial mass per unit volume of the halo is given by $\rho+\bar{p}$.
-The inertial mass of the halo between the Sun and Mercury for the metric given by (52) is given by
+The inertial mass of the halo between the Sun and Mercury for the metric given by (53) is given by

 This is about 17.7\% of the mass of Earth.
-For the metric of (60), the inertial mass is $\frac53$ times larger, giving 0.131 cm which represents 29.4\% of the Earth's mass.
-It is possible that these values of $\Delta m$ may explain the remaining fraction of the anomalous precession that is not explained by (94) and (96).
-Since it is spherically symmetric, other effects on the orbit of Mercury should be minimal.
+For the metric of (61), the inertial mass is $\frac53$ times larger, giving 0.131 cm which represents 29.4\% of the Earth's mass.
+It is possible that these values of $\Delta m$ may explain the remaining fraction of the anomalous precession that is not explained by (99) and (101).
+Since the mass halo is spherically symmetric, other effects on the orbit of Mercury should be minimal.

 {\bf Isotropic Form and Temperature of the Corona.} For most problems in astrophysics, the isotropic form of the metric is preferred.
 From the metric of (15), which is generated by tetrad of (14), the field equations $C_\mu = 0$ are satisfied.
 For the weak field approximation to hold, $f(r)\approx 1-\frac{2M}{r}$ for large $r$.
-The tetrad that produces the isotropic form for the metric given in (60) above, is generated by the transformation, $r\to r+\frac{M}2$.
+The tetrad that produces the isotropic form for the metric given in (61) above, is generated by the transformation, $r\to r+\frac{M}2$.
 The resulting metric is

 with